-The American Kidney Fund (AKF) does what no other nonprofit does—we provide the financial safety net for our nation’s dialysis patients, helping people cope with an extremely challenging, life-threatening condition—while also working to prevent new cases of kidney disease.
+The American Kidney Fund (AKF) does what no other nonprofit does—we provide a long-term financial safety net for our nation’s dialysis and transplant patients, helping them cope with an extremely challenging, life-threatening condition—while also working to prevent new cases of kidney disease.

-Nearly half a million people in this country have kidney failure and rely on dialysis to survive and almost 100,000 are on the kidney transplant waiting list.
+Nearly half a million people in this country with kidney failure rely on dialysis to survive and almost 100,000 are on the kidney transplant waiting list.
 We’re dedicated to ensuring that every patient has access to health care, and that every person at risk for kidney disease is empowered to prevent it.
-It’s important to have the accurate facts about our program.
+It’s important to have the accurate facts about our programs.

 AKF was created almost 50 years ago to address the uniquely challenging circumstances facing these patients.
 End-stage renal disease (ESRD, or kidney failure) is a life-changing disease that forces patients into dialysis treatment three times a week, often robbing them of their ability to work and to lead the kind of productive lives they and their loved ones want.
 For tens of thousands of patients who turn to AKF each year, our advocacy and support stand between them and financial ruin.

 For nearly 50 years, the American Kidney Fund (AKF) has been the safety net for low-income dialysis patients, helping them afford access to the health care that keeps them alive.
 One of our programs, the Health Insurance Premium Program (HIPP), makes sure that low-income dialysis patients can afford their health insurance, providing long-term assistance that includes assistance for the full plan year and often for several years.
 It’s an essential part of a longstanding public-private partnership that provides for the significant health care needs that go together with kidney failure—dialysis, specialists to treat accompanying medical conditions, medications and, for those healthy enough and fortunate enough, kidney transplant.